 More herbs and veggies.
 Eat as many herbs and vegetables as many times as possible during the week.
 This has worked absolute wonders.
 I expand on this in my comprehensive answer to the reader question HERE.

 I don’t deny myself sleep.
 I sleep the standard 8 hours or more every night and I take naps during the day if my body asks for it.
-Sleep depravation hinders your body’s ability to recover from your work outs and could lead to injury.
+Sleep deprivation hinders your body’s ability to recover from your workouts and could lead to injury.